shaminaj-disha/find-cities-from-map-game/README.md

 * If a city is selected once, it can't be selected again.
 A marker can be placed there as well.
 But here in this project it is not fixed

+* Also some shapes could be drawn when the mouse is clicked to draw a circle or a polygon

 * The minimum distance can be shown with a path in the map

 * User authentication can be added